srushtiupase9/SKILLLAB_PROR-2026-Zenith/README.md

 - iteration?

 **Response:**
+The design of the project focused on simplicity and clarity.
+Instead of adding multiple hardware outputs, the system was designed to clearly display sensor readings and messages in a structured format.

+We learned the importance of designing a system that is easy to understand and implement within given constraints.
+The interaction using the touch sensor as a manual input added a practical dimension to the design.

+The process also highlighted the need for iterative improvements, especially when dealing with hardware components and real-time data handling.

 ## 18.4 If You Had One More hour

 What would you improve next?

 **Response:**
+If given additional time, we would integrate external output components such as an LED, buzzer, or LCD display to make the alerts more noticeable.

+We would also improve the presentation of outputs and refine sensor calibration for better accuracy.
+Additional testing would be performed to ensure stability and consistency across different conditions.
 ` `

 ---